lincolnchanks/cse210/final/FinalProject/README.txt

 Many classes contained objects of other classes (Has-A), but none were similar enough to others in design or purpose (Is-A) to justify being derived from one another.
-Some classes came close to this requirement--for example, I considered making the Meal class derive from the Recipe class, but they came out different enough that I decided not to.
+Some classes came close to this requirement--for example, I considered making the Meal class derive from the Recipe class, but I realized it would not make sense.
+A Meal is *not* a Recipe, so there is no Is-A relationship.
+Similarly, a Calendar is *not* a Day, it simply has many Days--thus that idea was out too.

 Since there was no use of Inheritance in this program, I also saw no means of including Polymorphism in the design, given that Polymorphism requires the use of Inheritance, which